-- 1. Fees are determined by the Board of Directors and entitle the HHSA member to participate in scheduled races, unless otherwise noted in the Sailing Instructions (SI's). - 2.
-Any HHSA member may enter any special interest or informal pointto-point race and will not be required to pay a fee. - 3.
-Guests may register to participate in single events at HHSA and will be eligible to be scored for the events entered and receive awards at the annual banquet. - 4.
-2014 Guest Fees are \$10 per event for weekend and Wednesday night events.
+- 1. Fees are determined by the Board of Directors and entitle the HHSA member to participate in scheduled races, unless otherwise noted in the Sailing Instructions. - 2.
+Any HHSA member may enter any special interest or informal point-to-point race and will not be required to pay a fee.

+- F. Guests may register to participate in single events at HHSA and will be eligible to be scored for the events entered and receive awards at the annual banquet. - G. Guest fees are \$10 per for each weekend event and each Wednesday night series.